High School Timeline

 In Fall/Winter

 • Submit FAFSA as soon after Oct.
-1 as possible.
+1 as possible at studentaid.gov.
 Must be submitted by March 1 for most state aid.
 Deadline to qualify for fall federal aid is May 1.
 The earlier you get this in, the better.
 Scholarships and other money may be more limited the longer you wait.
+The federal deadline to submit the FAFSA is June 30.

 • Check with guidance counselor and target schools to be sure you have all financial aid and admission forms.
 Complete and submit forms before the stated deadlines.